olinkirkland/realms/docs/game-design.md

 ### Other Income

-The most common source is Protectorate Tribute.
+The most common source of other income is Protectorate Tribute.
 Every protectorate a nation has will return a percentage of its total income every turn.
 So the richer the protectorates, the higher this value will be.

 In diplomacy, nations have the option of demanding a payment for several turns as part of a treaty.
 As long as the treaty is valid, the money a nation has demanded will be added to their income.